dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 18: Januray 16, 2017

+**Today's Progress**: 1:30 working on #Javascript30 HTML5 video player.

+**Thoughts**: Fun ... good to have around for a template when a html5 video player might be needed.
+I actually took the end suggestion to keep going by adding a functional full screen button.

 ###Day 17: Januray 15, 2017

 **Today's Progress**: @WakaTime says 3:08 logged today.
 Re-creating said React app from yesterday.
 Plug in parts and trace the errors.
 Interesting half focused day.
 Football day!